 Establish a space of comfort in the home for your loved ones.

 My mom always created comfort at home.
 I grew up on Hilton Head Island, a barrier island off the coast of South Carolina.
 Our home was surrounded by shallow water, marsh and beautiful palm and pine trees.
 One of my fondest memories was walking in our home through the car porch door to my room, which I shared with my sisters.
-On sunny spring days, my mom would often open windows so the fresh Carolina breeze could blow through the curtains.
-It was one of those days where we knew she took just a little extra care cleaning and preparing a meal for us at the end of a long day.
+During sunny spring days, my mom would often open windows so the fresh Carolina breeze could blow through the curtains.
+On these days we knew she took a little extra care cleaning and preparing a meal for us.
 I try to replicate those Carolina days with a bit of Texas flare.
 This is done with mindfulness so my children know that the comforts of home “can” create solace that can last a lifetime – just like my mom did for me.

 It is always mind over matter.